Global-ASFV-Research-Alliance/FastaTransformer/readme.md

 # FastaTransformer
 FastaTransformer is a python toolset containing fucntions to simplify the usage of .fasta files in analysis as well as transform them into useful states for other tools.

+### Authors

+The primary author of the FastaTransformer package is MDinhobl.

 ## Major Functions
 The following list contains the most useful functions of FastaTransformer.